 SMART OBJECTS presents Isle, a two-person exhibition of new works by London-based painters Lewis Hammond and Rafal Topolewski.
 7.14 – 8.18

 Lewis Hammond’s paintings offer fragments of a world that is both familiar and unknown.
 These are images that have gently come into being just before our eyes, and likewise, feel as though they could be burnt to the ground or turned to stone.
 Disfigured and obscured, they hide, they come to life.
 In these works, sense of place and history is forcibly dislocated, suspending the paintings in a territory of disquiet.
 Perceptually this enhances that which is expressed visually: the impossibility of self-knowledge, the sorrow of violence and human vulnerability in the face of death.
 Though this subject matter is often raw and painful, it is regarded always with acceptance and tenderness.
 Hammond uses paint thinly, allowing softness and radiance, exposing the contact and movement of his hand on the surface of the canvas.
-It may speak of isolation, it extends towards us in a way that is redemptive, offering solace in the face of destruction.
+It may speak of isolation, though it extends towards us in a way that is redemptive, offering solace in the face of destruction.
 Soft edges; a seed of hope.

 Rafal Topolewski’s paintings likewise avoid reference to specific places or moments in time, playing with our cognitive interpretations of what may be taking place before us.
 While Hammond’s work alludes to being part of an unfolding narrative, Topolewski’s paintings are microcosms unto themselves, or as the artist has stated, “hermetically sealed.”
 It is rarely clear where the light in his paintings is coming from, and if it is apparent, as in the beautifully rendered hair of Marianna, the uniform of soft grey in the background quickly dispels this illusion.
 This creates a sense of stillness, of completeness, where the antipodal sensations of banality and inquietude are measured by the same hand of quiet intensity, of dispassionate longing.
 Here we find echoes of the confession box used in the Catholic church, where the confessions of sinners are contained and neutralised.
 Topolewski’s reticent and poetic work confronts the artificialities inherent in personal and political structures, having direct pertinence in today’s era of post-truth.